nationalarchives/ds-caselaw-public-ui/README.md

 ### 1. Gain access to the marklogic image

 Access to the marklogic Docker image is restricted to those who have 'purchased' it on Docker Hub.
-It's actually FREE to purchase, but you need to [a short form](https://hub.docker.com/_/marklogic/purchase).
+It's actually FREE to purchase, but you need to fill out [a short form](https://hub.docker.com/_/marklogic/purchase).

 ### 2. Create `.env`